LSE-ME204/me204-2024-project-jesatuts2/docs/index.md

 The structure of the RTN website is very tidy; the front page gives you the internal reference numbers for each team, which in turn can lead you to the team's dashboard.
 The team's dashboard gives you the internal reference number for each meet, which in turn can lead you to the url for the meet dashboard.
 The meet dashboard gives you information about the scores and the gymnasts' performance; the units of analysis I am most interested in.

 ![Navigating around the RTN website.
 URL slugs point to internal references to teams, meets, and years.](https://github.com/user-attachments/assets/297ddf3f-de9e-48e5-9bd7-17b9cd82d35f)
 As a consequence of this intuitive web structure, I started off scraping directly using Scrapy; using the slugs from the `<a>` tags to get the next set of links to scrape from.
 This became very slow, very fast.
 RTN has a lovely interface, but the pages load s l o w l y.
 This wasn't working.

 When I became aware of the hidden api structure within the site, I was back in business.
 I could navigate around the website using the same principles (using the team ids, meet ids and years to form curls to feed into my hungry scraping machine).

 ### Key Findings:

+There is a truism in elite gymnastics that states that the less gymnastics you do, the higher you will score.
+We saw this play out over the 2020/1 Olympic Games, with Olympic All-Round gold-medallist Sunisa Lee dropping elements of her routines that were attracting more execution deductions than they were contributing to her overall difficulty value.
+Evidentally, it paid off.

+NCAA doesn't have a separate difficulty score, so it ought to follow that doing the least number of elements would result in a higher chance of getting a perfect 10.0.
+That is, it should be considerably easier to achieve a 10 on Vault (where the gymnast only has to perform one element) than any of the other events (where a gymnast has to perform at least 8 elements)

+But what do we have here?

 What are the main insights you gained from your data?
 What are the most interesting things you found?
 Something like “Once I cleaned up the data by doing X, Y and Z, I found that the price of bread in the UK has increased by 20% in the last 5 years while the price of milk has remained stable, as shown in the plot below” would be a good example.